msf-oca-his/dhis-ca-printable-forms/README.md

 [  CODE] LABEL

 #Calculated Config:
 Some values used for configuration are calculated on the fly when the app starts.
-The formulae for these values are found at the end of config.js.
+The formulae for these values are found in calculatedConfig.js file.
 See below for an example.
 ####Example:
 ```javascript
 var updateDataSetWithCalculatedValues = function(){